haum/stereomaton/README.md

 # Stereomaton

-It is a stereoscopic (3D) digital photo cabin
+It is an itinerant self-service stereoscopic (3D) photo automaton.

 ## Status

-Work in progress
+Working prototype

+It was tested in a festival and it worked wonderfully.

+## Related links

+Presentation of the project: https://www.crowdsupply.com/virt2real/stereopi/updates/field-report-stereomaton

+First photos in the festival: https://photos.haum.org/albums/teriaki2019/

 ## Overview